Saw Accident Attorney

 New York's Labor Law were enacted to provide New York construction worker with safe tools to do their job.
 Our New York construction accident attorneys who handle saw injury cases know that every construction worker has the right to a safe saw and the most common safety feature on the saw, which protects the worker is the gaurd.
 New York's Labor Law 241 requires the general contractor and building site owner to make sure that all workers on the constuction site, including subcontractor's employees have safe tools, including saws, and the Industrial Code requires that all circular saws have gaurds that cover the blade and teeth, which automatically retract to protect the worker after a cut is made.
 If the guard does not fully cover the blade while not in use or does not retract to protect the worker after a cut is made, that is a violation of law.

 Our New York City and Westchester construction accident attorneys who handle saw injury cases know that the most common causes of defective gaurds include workers locking the guard out of position or removing the guard completely because they are pressured to work faster.
 Another frequent cause of guards that do not function properly is inadequate maintenance.
 When saws are used repetitively, after several cuts, residue begins to build up which can physically interfere with the ability of the gaurd to retract or close.
-Our Westchester construction injury lawyers know that a proper maintenance protocol is required to make sure that saws are kept in proper working order.
+Our NYC and Westchester construction injury lawyers know that a proper maintenance protocol is required to make sure that saws are kept in proper working order.
 For decades, it has been the good and accepted practice, to use an air gun on a regular basis to blow out the residue from the interior of the saw, so that the gaurd can close properly.
 If the guard, does not close properly after you make a cut and you sustained lacerations or another injury, then the project owner and general contractor are responsible and can be sued for your personal injuries.
 One of the most frequent cases that our construction injury attorneys have handled occurs when the guard does not properly close, and the worker puts the saw on the floor, after making a cut, then the blade continues to rotate, which causes the saw to move forward and run over the worker's toes.
 This is often called a running saw injury.
 Saw accident cases are serious since saws cut through skin, nerves, muscle, bone, tendons and ligaments and can even cause partial or complete amputations.
 This situation is covered under New York's Industrial Code, so if a circular or skill saw blade was not properly guarded and it ran over your foot or toes, you have a case.

 Our construction injury attorneys have decades of experience in handling construction accidents, including saw cases.
 From our New York City office, our attorneys handle injury cases from the Bronx, Manhattan, Brooklyn and Queens.
 From our White Plains office, our attorneys handle cases from all over Westchester and Rockland Counties.